cashpw/notes.cashpw.com/content/posts/theory_of_change.md

 >
 > A theory of change is the opposite of a theory of action — it works backwards from the goal, in concrete steps, to figure out what you can do to achieve it.
 To develop a theory of change, you need to start at the end and repeatedly ask yourself, "Concretely, how does one achieve that?"
 >
-> (<a href="#citeproc_bib_item_1">Swartz 2010</a>)
+> (<a href="#citeproc_bib_item_2">Swartz 2010</a>)

 ## Steps {#steps}

-These steps are based on (NO_ITEM_DATA:HowDoesTheoryChangeWork).
+These steps are based on (<a href="#citeproc_bib_item_1">“How Does Theory of Change Work?” n.d.</a>).
 The ordering, with the exception of starting from Goals, is a recommendation as opposed to a hard rule.
 For instance, you may need to revisit previous steps as you progress if you identify previously unknown flaws or opportunities in your reasoning.

 1. Goals: Identify and agree upon long term goal(s)
 2. Outcomes: Create an outcomes framework by [Backcasting]({{< relref "backcasting.md" >}}) from long term goal(s) and explain why these preconditions are necessary and sufficient